 The WordPress built-in login screen is primarily used by site administrators or editors that are trying to maintain the WordPress site’s backend.

 However, any membership site will have login activity for a lot of different users.
 For this reason, Paid Memberships Pro includes native frontend login and user profile editing features.
+It’s a best practice to use this frontend login page.
+You do not want your members to be confused by the WordPress admin area login.
+Even if it functions properly for them, it’s not designed for the best user experience.

 With Paid Memberships Pro, you get a themed login page that matches the chroma of your website, including password recovery and reset.
 Members don’t need to use the WordPress login screen, which is off-brand and may confuse them.